 How much do bottle-feeding babies drink?

-If your baby gets used to falling asleep with a bottle in bed, baby might depend on it to get to sleep.
+If your baby gets used to falling asleep with a bottle in bed, they might depend on it to get to sleep.
 This can make it more difficult for your child to fall asleep or settle for sleep independently.

 Bottle-feeding in bed also has several risks for your baby.

 Babies who fall asleep while bottle-feeding can draw liquid into their lungs.
 They might then choke on it or inhale it.
-This is like what happens when you have something ‘go down the wrong way’.

 If your baby drinks while lying flat, milk can flow into the ear cavity, which can cause ear infections.